nigelhorne/gedcom/README.md

     gedcal -dawl gedcom-file.ged > /dev/null

-You can create a month-to-a-page calendar:
+You can create a month-to-a-page calendar of your ancestors:

     for i in 1 2 3 4 5 6 7 8 9 10 11 12
     do